 This isn’t for the kids.
 You want them to talk.
 This is for you.
 Because, per Kastner, adults talk way too much — like 80 percent too much.
 What happens is that they end up babbling and a 5-year-old says something like, “I hate you,” sidetracking the conversation and getting out of any responsibility.
 Using fewer words helps that.

-Fewer words also apply to praise.
+Using fewer words also applies to praise.
 “Good job” means nothing said once.
 Said constantly, it means even less.
 The best practice is to save compliments for stuff kids have been struggling with.
-“You really figured out the seat belt.
-I’m impressed!” shows your kid that you’ve had your head up and been noticing, Kastner adds.
+Has your child gotten better at buckling in?
+Say: “You really figured out the seat belt.
+I’m impressed!”
+This is concrete and specific.
+It shows your kid that you’ve been noticing their effort.

-Accidents always happen.
-Rather than ask“Why do you keep doing this?,” the better response is, “Wow.
-Look at what you did.
-What do we do next?” which keeps parents from being constantly reactive and, as a result, stressing kids out.
+Accidents happen.
+Rather than asking “Why do you keep doing this?” the better response is: “Wow, look at what you did.
+What do we do next?”
+That keeps parents from being constantly reactive and, as a result, stressing kids out.
 “They’re always waiting for you to blow up,” says Brian R. King, a social worker and parenting coach.
 You’re also not swooping in to fix the problem.
-Via this rule, your child is asked to be resourceful and imaginative, which isn’t an issue.
-Concerned?
-Just consider how a kid builds anything.
+According to this rule, your child is asked to be resourceful and imaginative, which isn’t an issue.
+If this approach concerns you, just consider how a kid builds anything.
 They aren’t encumbered by what doesn’t work.
 Their fix might not be the one, but they’re collaborating and problem-solving, two skills with long-term benefits.
 That’s what this rule yields.

 It’s the way of the world.
 You do the hard thing, then you get the reward.
 Long run, coffee.
 Work, paycheck.
 The overall goal is to create happy, competent people.
 Sometimes, that means being unliked, Kastner says.
-If the task is to clean up the blocks, say it, refer back to the rules, then disengage.
+But that’s your job.
+If the chore is to clean up the blocks, say it, refer back to the rules, then disengage.